Assisting People With Genetic Conditions

 Increase The Chances Of Success

-While Social Security Disability benefits are never guaranteed, working with an attorney can boost the probability of success by as much as fifty percent.
+While Social Security Disability benefits are never guaranteed, working with an attorney can boost the probability of success by as much as 50%.
 To discuss your case or that of a loved one, please reach out to us.
-We are available by email, or else by phone: 715-802-0872.
+We are available by email or by phone: 866-663-8774.

 Our offices are conveniently located throughout Wisconsin, including Hudson and Eau Claire.